-Land amounting to approximately 6 hectares is allocated for residential development of at least 78 130 dwellings.
-A minimum area of on site open space of 0.64 hectares will be provided on site.
+Land amounting to approximately 6 hectares is allocated for residential development of at least 130 (MM51) dwellings.
 The provision of open space is required in accordance with Policy ENV 04.
-Residential Development will be permitted subject to compliance with adopted policies in the Local Plan Development Plan Policies and the following criteria:
+Development will be subject to compliance with adopted Development Plan policies and the following criteria:

 - 1. The dwellings shall be no greater than two storeys in height; - 2.
 Appropriate footpaths and cycleways are provided linking the site with existing footways at Sporle Road; - 3.
 Important boundary trees are retained within the detailed site design; - 4.
-The layout and design of the site will provide an appropriate response to the established pattern of development along Sporle Road and respect the site's location as a key gateway into Swaffham, https://having.regard-to-the-findings-of-the-Historic Characterisation Study; - 5.
+The layout and design of the site will provide an appropriate response to the established pattern of development along Sporle Road and respect the site's location as a key gateway into Swaffham, having regard to the findings of the Historic Characterisation Study (MM51); - 5.
 Existing boundary screening is retained and enhanced to include new structural landscaping to minimise the visual impact of development and extent of new build development into the open countryside; - 6.
-Appropriate noise attenuation measures are provided at the border of the site with the A47 trunk road, if required; - 7.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought; and Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; - 8.
-Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required. - 3.178 The site is situated upon agricultural land of grade 3 agricultural quality to the east of the dismantled railway.
+Appropriate noise attenuation measures are provided at the border of the site with the A47 trunk road, if required; - 7 Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
+Applications will need to demonstrate appropriate solutions have been identified; and - 8.
+Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required.

+3.160 The site is situated upon agricultural land of grade 3 agricultural quality to the east of the dismantled railway.
 There are open fields to the south of the site and the A47 lies to the east with further arable land beyond.
-The site has access from Sporle Road and Norfolk County Council Highways have indicated that whilst there are some highways constraints associated with the site these can be mitigated against. - 3.179 The site's location to the north of the town makes it within close proximity to the general employment areas which are located to the north and the town centre.
+The site has access from Sporle Road and Norfolk County Council Highways have indicated that whilst there are some highways constraints associated with the site these can be mitigated against.

+3.161 The site's location to the north of the town makes it within close proximity to the general employment areas which are located to the north and the town centre.
 The site is connected to the town with existing footpaths.
 The settlement fringe landscape character assessment includes this site within the Clarence Hills Open Tributary Farmland character area which has a moderate sensitivity to change.
 It should be noted that this is the lowest sensitivity of any of the character areas surrounding Swaffham.

-3.180 The Historic Characterisation Study (2017) states that "Development proposals must demonstrate that a full analysis of the immediate and wider context of the site has been undertaken so as to inform an appropriate design response.
+3.162 The Historic Characterisation Study (2017) states that "Development proposals must demonstrate that a full analysis of the immediate and wider context of the site has been undertaken so as to inform an appropriate design response.
 In this particular instance, respecting the site's location on the edge of the settlement and the site being a prominent gateway into the village and preserving native trees where possible, will be additional factors in the formation of proposals".